mbargsted/social_mov_elsoc/README.md

 # social_mov_elsoc
-Analysis of causal effect of social movements on ideological indentificacion
+Causal effect analisys of social movements on ideological indentificacion using panel survey data from the Chilean Longitudinal Social Survey.